CONSTITUTION AND RULES OF SUNSHINE COVE RESIDENTS’ ASSOCIATION, INC.

 6.1 Conduct of Meetings

 All Management Committee, Special, General, Annual General and other meetings shall be conducted conforming to the meeting procedures covered by this constitution.
+The Annual General Meeting maybe conducted in various formats including in person, virtually or hybrid.

 6.2 Annual General Meeting